 Existing law makes it a misdemeanor for a person who has a communicable disease in an infectious state to conduct himself or herself in any manner likely to expose others to the disease or engage in any occupation in which it is likely that the disease will be transmitted to others after receiving a written warning from a health authority.
-(NRS 441A.180) Section 3 of this bill sets forth legislative findings that the spread of communicable diseases is a public health matter that should not be addressed through criminalization.
-Section 6 of this bill creates an affirmative defense if the person exposed to a communicable disease through prohibited conduct: (1) knew the defendant was infected with the communicable disease; (2) knew the conduct could result in exposure to the communicable disease; and (3) consented to engage in the conduct with that knowledge.
-Section 6 additionally provides an affirmative defense to any offense based on potential exposure to a communicable disease if the conduct of the person who has the communicable disease was not likely to expose another person to the communicable disease.
+(NRS 441A.180) Section 3.3 of this bill sets forth legislative findings that the spread of communicable diseases is a public health matter that should not be addressed through criminalization.
+Section 6 of this bill prohibits a health authority from warning a person against engaging in an occupation or accessing a place of public accommodation if a similar order from an employer or the place of public accommodation would constitute prohibited discrimination against a person with a disability.
+Section 6 makes it a misdemeanor for a person to intentionally transmit a communicable disease to another person under certain circumstances, regardless of whether the person has received a warning from the health authority.
+Section 6 prohibits a person from being charged for any offense other than the offenses set forth in section 6 for exposing or attempting to expose another person to a communicable disease.
+Section 6 additionally prohibits the use of the fact that a person has a communicable disease to satisfy any element of an offense other than the offenses set forth in section 6.
+Section 6 creates an affirmative defense if the person exposed to a communicable disease through prohibited conduct: (1) knew the defendant had the communicable disease; (2) knew the conduct could result in transmission of the communicable disease; and (3) consented to engage in the conduct with that knowledge.
+Section 6 additionally provides an affirmative defense if the defendant used or attempted to use means to prevent the transmission of the communicable disease.
+Section 6 also prohibits a person from being charged with certain offenses for transmitting or exposing another person to a communicable disease through the donation of an organ, blood, sperm or tissue or through pregnancy.
 Section 24 of this bill repeals a separate provision making it a category B felony for a person who has tested positive for the human immunodeficiency virus to intentionally, knowingly or willfully engage in conduct in a manner that is intended or likely to transmit the disease.
-(NRS 201.205) Such a person would still be guilty of a misdemeanor if he or she: (1) engaged in such conduct after a warning from the health authority; and (2) exposed a person to the human immunodeficiency virus who did not provide informed consent to the virus as described in section 6.
+(NRS 201.205) Such a person would still be guilty of a misdemeanor if he or she transmitted the virus or engaged in such conduct after a warning from the health authority and the affirmative defenses established by section 6 do not apply.

-Existing law authorizes a court to order a person to be tested for a communicable disease upon the petition of a law enforcement officer, correctional officer, emergency medical attendant, firefighter, county coroner or medical examiner or employee or volunteer thereof if the court determines that there is probable cause to believe that: (1) a transfer of bodily fluids occurred between the person and the petitioner; and (2) a positive result from the test for the presence of a communicable disease would require the petitioner to seek medical intervention.
-(NRS 441A.195) Section 7 of this bill revises these provisions to instead authorize a court to order such a test only if the court determines that there is probable cause to believe that the petitioner: (1) was likely exposed to a serious communicable disease through the behavior of the other person and the petitioner has undergone or agreed to undergo testing to determine whether he or she was infected with a communicable disease before the exposure; or (2) has tested positive for a serious communicable disease after coming into contact with the blood or bodily fluids and had not previously tested positive for that disease.
-Section 7 also requires the court to determine that testing of the other person is necessary to determine the appropriate medical treatment of the petitioner before ordering the test.
+Existing law authorizes a court to order a person or decedent to be tested for a communicable disease upon the petition of a law enforcement officer, correctional officer, emergency medical attendant, firefighter, county coroner or medical examiner or employee or volunteer thereof if the court determines that there is probable cause to believe that: (1) a transfer of bodily fluids occurred between the person and the petitioner; and (2) a positive result from the test for the presence of a communicable disease would require the petitioner to seek medical intervention.
+(NRS 441A.195) Section 7 of this bill revises these provisions to instead authorize a court to order such a test only if the court determines that there is probable cause to believe that the petitioner: (1) was likely exposed to a communicable disease; and (2) testing of the other person or decedent is necessary to determine the appropriate medical treatment of the petitioner.